PS5 vs Wii Sales Comparison - June 2021

 The PlayStation 5 launched in November 2020, while the Nintendo Wii launched in November 2006.
 This does mean the holiday periods for the two consoles do lineup.

-PS5 Vs. Switch Worldwide:
+PS5 Vs. Wii Worldwide:

 Gap change in latest month: 334,674 - Wii